Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 Lower the barrier of entry as much as possible.
 Assume the user does not know much about what is covered in the tutorial.
-If we are expecting users to know something, make it explicit and link them to the needed explanations (See point 6) Avoid jargon as much as possible.
+If we are expecting users to know something, make it explicit and link them to the needed explanations (See :ref:`tutorial-guidelines-minimum-explanation`) Avoid jargon as much as possible.
 Provide a minimum necessary explanation when the jargon is introduced.
-(See point 6)
+(See :ref:`tutorial-guidelines-minimum-explanation`)

 Provide setup / prerequisites
 -----------------------------